dprat/niptune_docs/docs/index.rst

 How to use NiPTUNE
 ===================================

+First step consist in setting your configuration file.
+You need to create a new directory where you will store all your results.
-First of all you need to create your configuration file in an empty directory.
+Then you have to set this directory path in your file `niptune.conf` in the section `[folders][home]`

-Once it's done go in directory where you created this file.
+Once it's done go in the directory where you created this file.
 Then from here you can launch every NiPTUNE stand alone.

 You can use NiPTUNE in 2 different ways : reference mode and routine mode.